Signature Placement in Post-Quantum TLS Certificate Hierarchies: An Experimental Study of ML-DSA and SLH-DSA in TLS 1.3 Authentication: Conclusion

 \subsection{Main finding}

 The main finding of this paper is that post-quantum migration in TLS~1.3 is best understood as a certificate-hierarchy design problem rather than as a flat comparison between signature algorithms.
-Across all four campaigns, the most important practical distinction is not whether SLH-DSA appears somewhere in the certification path, but whether it reaches the handshake-exposed server leaf.
+Across all four campaigns, the most important practical distinction is whether SLH-DSA reaches the handshake-exposed server leaf.

-Once that happens, the authentication path enters a qualitatively different regime.
+Once SLH-DSA is placed in that position, the authentication path enters a qualitatively different regime.
 Mean latency moves from the sub-millisecond or low-millisecond region into the $\sim$1.4-second range, server-side active compute becomes almost identical to end-to-end elapsed time, retained capacity collapses, and infrastructure multipliers rise by orders of magnitude.
-By contrast, scenarios that confine SLH-DSA to upper trust layers while preserving ML-DSA in the interactive leaf remain within a bounded and materially more plausible regime.
+By contrast, scenarios that confine SLH-DSA to upper trust layers while preserving ML-DSA in the interactive leaf stay within a bounded and materially more plausible regime.

 The paper therefore supports a precise conclusion.
-In TLS, the operational meaning of a post-quantum signature family is determined not only by its presence in the hierarchy, but by its placement within the live authentication path.
+In TLS, the operational meaning of a post-quantum signature family is determined by its presence in the hierarchy and by its placement within the live authentication path.